Agnes Smith Lewis and Margaret Dunlop Gibson: Personal life and education

 Agnes and Margaret Smith, twins born on 11 January 1843 to Margaret Dunlop and John Smith, a solicitor and amateur linguist.
 Their mother died three weeks after their birth, and they were brought up by nannies, a governess, and their father.
 They were educated in private schools in Birkenhead, Cheshire and Kensington, London (1853–62), with travels in Europe guided by their father.

 After their father's death, they were left a large inheritance.
 They settled in London and joined the Presbyterian church in Clapham Road.
 Already conversationally fluent in German, French and Italian, they continued to learn languages and travelled in Europe and the Middle East, including travelling up the Nile and visiting Palestine in 1868.
 In 1870, Agnes wrote Eastern Pilgrims, an account of their experiences in Egypt and Palestine.

 In 1883, the twins, by then also quite fluent in Modern Greek, travelled to Athens and other parts of Greece, beginning a lifelong affectionate relationship with Greek Orthodoxy, especially the monks in office at Saint Catherine's Monastery, Sinai.
 On 11 September 1883, Margaret married James Young Gibson, a scholar trained for the ministry of the United Presbyterian Church, but later working on Spanish translations.
-In 1887, Agnes married Samuel Savage Lewis, a classicist, librarian, and fellow of Corpus Christi College, Cambridge.
-Samuel was also a clergyman.
+In 1887, Agnes married Samuel Savage Lewis, a classicist, librarian, and fellow of Corpus Christi College, Cambridge; he was also an Anglican clergyman.
 Each marriage soon ended with the death of the husband.

 Margaret was buried with her husband in Dean Cemetery in western Edinburgh.
 The grave lies on the north wall of the main cemetery.
 Agnes was buried with hers in Mill Road Cemetery, Cambridge.